kaldi-asr/kaldi/egs/swc/README.txt

 includes training, development and evaluation sets in different setups.
 The scripts also prepare a shared infrastructure for user-defined dataset.

-There only difference between the recipe scripts in this "s5b" folder and the recipe scripts in the "s5" folder is that some clean-up is performed.
-You could imagine the difference to be the same with the difference between the "s5" recipe and the "s5b" recipe in another example folder "ami" for the AMI corpus.

-Again, the recipe WILL NOT download any of the SWC data for you, because it requires a signed ethical agreement before the SWC data could be downloaded.
+Note that the recipe WILL NOT download any of the SWC data for you, because it requires a signed ethical agreement before the SWC data could be downloaded.